openworm/org.geppetto.core/README.md

 # Geppetto Core Bundle

 This project contains the Geppetto core bundle.
 Inside this module Geppetto keeps all the common interfaces, models, and utilities shared across every other bundle.

+For information about how this fits int Geppetto refer to the umbrella project [org.geppetto](org.geppetto).